Constitution and Rules

 d.
 The Governing Board meets in conjunction with the annual Society meeting and approximately midyear between annual meetings.
 Such meetings are open to Society members.
 The Governing Board may meet in camera to discuss personnel but the President must announce any decisions made as the first order of business in a meeting following such a session.

 e.
 The Governing Board decides Society policies, approves the annual budget as presented by the Management Committee, and transacts other necessary Society business.

 - Management Committee

 - AFS President (chair), President-elect, First Vice-president, Second Vice-president, and Immediate Past-president;

 - The presidents of two Divisions and presidents-elect of the two alternative Divisions.
 The presidents-elect remain on the Committee during their presidential year;

 iii.
 Four Division or Section members on the Governing Board (voting or not) elected at large by the Governing Board; and

 iv.
 Executive Director, Constitutional Consultant, and such others as the President may appoint (nonvoting).

-B. All Committee members may vote, regardless of their voting status on the Governing Board (except as noted in Article IV.
-Section 2.
-A. iv., above.)
+b.
+All Management Committee members may vote, regardless of their voting status on the Governing Board (except as noted above).

 a.
 A petition to create a new Division must be signed by at least 200 Active Members from the geographic region of that Division.